I have been searching for hours for just a simple answer to a DUI question i have can anyone help?

 Driving is a privilege not a right.
 Driving while impaired is not only stupid it is an infringement on the rights of others.(ie you are a hazard on the road) Tell your story to someone like me who has lost a son, daughter, friend etc to some idiot who was driving while impaired.
 I would like to see this strictly enforced and the maximum penalties applied.
 I support "lifetime" bans for those who are chronic DUI's or who have caused death or injury.
 For those who drive while suspended the vehicles should be confiscated and then sold or crushed.

-David anti cash grab, on Sunday, 20.
-August 2006 at 12:15 AM
+David anti cash grab,

-To true Max.I got busted and am in the middle of this bullshit program that does nothing but rob one of thousands of dollars.I got busted driving one block in the winter at 2am having made it home safely.I was pulled over in my driveway for no headlights.The street was well lit,and now I have a criminal record and am looking at major dollars to get back on the road if I choose that route.since walking,I've been hit 3 separate times by old folks.I have never caused even close to a accident while impaired.Now I'm being reamed up the backside by this evil corrupt government of ours.Thailand ,here I come!See you later Canada.
+To true Max.I got busted and am in the middle of this bull**** program that does nothing but rob one of thousands of dollars.I got busted driving one block in the winter at 2am having made it home safely.I was pulled over in my driveway for no headlights.The street was well lit,and now I have a criminal record and am looking at major dollars to get back on the road if I choose that route.since walking,I've been hit 3 separate times by old folks.I have never caused even close to a accident while impaired.Now I'm being reamed up the backside by this evil corrupt government of ours.Thailand ,here I come!See you later Canada.